Sexual Misconduct / Gender-Based Misconduct Policy and Procedures

 It is a violation of this policy to knowingly make a false report or complaint of alleged sexual misconduct.

-Students found responsible for a violation of sexual assault will receive a sanction of suspension for no less than one semester and up to dismissal from the University.
-Other violations of Conduct Code 2 (Sexual Misconduct/Gender-Based Misconduct) can result in a sanction range up to dismissal as well.
+Students found responsible for a violation of sexual assault related to non-consensual sexual intercourse will receive a sanction of suspension for no less than one semester and up to dismissal from the University.
+Other violations of Conduct Code 2 (Sexual Misconduct/Gender-Based Misconduct) may result in a sanction range up to dismissal as well.
 During the time of a suspension related to sexual misconduct, the student’s official transcript will bear a notation that reads: “Disciplinary Suspension from RWU”.
 Dismissal becomes part of the student’s official transcript and will be noted as: “Disciplinary dismissal from RWU”.
 A full range of potential sanctions are defined here: www.rwu.edu/student-handbook/conduct-review-process#sanctions.
 All RWU students are responsible for being familiar with and abiding by the Student Code of Conduct.
 Suspensions and expulsions from the University and/or housing will result in a loss of tuition, fees, room and board.
 In addition, students are withdrawn from their classes by the University.

 In cases involving sexual misconduct, either party may submit a request for appeal within five (5) business days of formal notification of the hearing outcome to the Vice President of Student Life (VPSL) or their designee, as outlined in the hearing outcome letter.
 The request for appeal must state clearly the basis as related to one of the following three criteria: